Transfer Degrees Overview

 AA - DTA General Education Credit/Unit Restrictions

-• A course can apply toward the only one (1) distribution requirement (i.e. Communication Skills, Quantitative Skills/Symbolic Reasoning Skills, Humanities, Social Sciences, and Natural Sciences).
-The exception is for the Oral communication, College 101 and Power, Privilege and Inequity requirements, which are local degree requirements.
+• A single course can apply toward only one (1) distribution requirement (i.e. Communication Skills, Quantitative Skills/Symbolic Reasoning Skills, Humanities, Social Sciences, and Natural Sciences).
+The exception is for the Oral Communication, College 101, and Power, Privilege and Inequity requirements, which are Clark College degree requirements.
 When meeting these requirements, the same course can be applied to the degree requirement and to the distribution area.

 • Excess credits/units earned in distribution areas (i.e. Communication Skills, Quantitative Skills/Symbolic Reasoning Skills, Humanities, Social Sciences, and Natural Sciences) can be used to fulfill Specified or General Elective Requirements.